TissueImageAnalytics/tiatoolbox/docs/installation.rst

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^
-On Linux the preprequiste software can be installed using a single command
+On Linux the preprequiste software can be installed using the command

 .. code-block:: console